 About us

-Grant Thornton Bermuda, which comprises both legal entities incorporated in Bermuda, Grant Thornton Advisory (Bermuda) Limited and Grant Thornton (Bermuda) Limited, is a territorial extension of Grant Thornton Ireland, a partnership established under Irish Law trading as Grant Thornton and the following legal entities: Grant Thornton (NI) LLP; Grant Thornton Financial & Taxation Consultants Limited; Grant Thornton Business Advisory Services Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Consulting Limited; Grant Thornton Financial Counselling Limited; Grant Thornton Debt Solutions Limited; Grant Thornton Pensioner Trustees Limited; Grant Thornton Limited (Isle of Man); Grant Thornton (Gibraltar) Limited; Grant Thornton Advisory (Bermuda) Limited and Grant Thornton (Bermuda) Limited.
+- Grant Thornton (NI) LLP; Grant Thornton Financial & Taxation Consultants Limited; Grant Thornton Business Advisory Services Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Consulting Limited; Grant Thornton Financial Counselling Limited; Grant Thornton Debt Solutions Limited; Grant Thornton Pensioner Trustees Limited; Grant Thornton Limited (Isle of Man); Grant Thornton (Gibraltar) Limited; Grant Thornton Advisory (Bermuda) Limited and Grant Thornton (Bermuda) Limited.

-What personal information do we collect?
+What personal information do we use and how do we use it?

 In the course of carrying out our engagement for our client we may use personal information including your name, address, email address, telephone numbers, roles and responsibilities, PPS numbers, details relating to contract of employment, salary information including credits and deductions, tax returns, bank account details, insurance details, invoices and company loan information.